 Description

-For a completely different perspective on the park's natural features, the Riverbend Loop follows the meandering path of a clear mountain river.
-This easier option works particularly well for families or anyone wanting to enjoy the park's beauty without significant elevation gain.
-The river creates its own microclimate, supporting lush vegetation along its banks and providing reliable habitat for the deer and bird species commonly observed here.
+For a completely different experience, the Riverbend Loop follows the meandering path of a clear mountain river.
+This easy trail works well for families with children or anyone wanting to enjoy the park's natural beauty without significant elevation gain.
+The river creates its own microclimate, supporting lush vegetation along its banks and providing habitat for the deer and bird species commonly spotted here.

-The Rocky Ridge Pathway challenges more experienced hikers with steeper sections and varied terrain that demands careful foot placement.
-This trail rewards the extra effort with continuously changing perspectives as you climb.
-The rocky sections provide glimpses into the geological processes that shaped these mountains, with exposed rock faces showing the layers and folds created over millions of years.
+The Rocky Ridge Pathway challenges experienced hikers with steep sections and rocky terrain that demands careful foot placement.
+This trail rewards the extra effort with continuously changing views as you climb.
+The rocky sections provide glimpses into the geological forces that shaped these mountains, with exposed rock faces showing the layers and folds created over millions of years.

 Wildlife and Natural Features